 “I’m trying to get out,” was his response.

 So for the next 4-5 months I apprenticed by working with Donn Young during time off from the bank and calling out sick.
 I left the bank to have more availability for my new passion.
-It has been about 6 years since then.
-We still work closely and I think he refuses to retire because he’d miss my company too much (just kidding, sometimes my sarcasm fails to transduce through writing).
+It has been about 12 years since then.
+In 2015, I took over the business.

 And here I am.